When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A simulation and city-building personal computer game developed by Maxis and published by Electronic Arts.

-An ambitious, full-3D renovation of the series with an added concept of waste management as the ability to choose from three zoning densities.
+This ambitious, full-3D renovation of the series includes the concept of waste management and the ability to choose from three zoning densities.

 Also, farms could appear in certain industrial zones.
-With added disasters as well that can strike anytime, such as power plants and water pumps will break down.
+With added disasters that can strike anytime, such as power plants and water pumps will break down.

 Half-Life (1998)